disorn-inc/udacity_p1/report.md

 [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) (also referred to as Gaussian smoothing) is a pre-processing technique used to smoothen the edges of an image to reduce noise.
 We counter-intuitively take this step to reduce the number of lines we detect, as we only want to focus on the most significant lines (the lane ones), not those on every object.
 We must be careful as to not blur the images too much otherwise it will become hard to make up a line.

 The OpenCV implementation of Gaussian Blur takes a integer kernel parameter which indicates the intensity of the smoothing.
-For our task we choose a value of _11_.
+For our task we choose a value of _3_.

-The images below show what a typical Gaussian blur does to an image, the original image is on the left while the blurred one is to its right.
+The images below show what a typical Gaussian blur does to an image.

 ![alt text][image2]